 Sandoz, the generics arm

-Sandoz is Novartis’s (NVS) generics business and is a market leader in differentiated generics.
-Sandoz reported nearly flat revenues at ~$2.46 billion in Q2 2018 compared to $2.45 billion in the second quarter of 2017.
+Sandoz, the generics arm of Novartis (NVS), is a market leader in differentiated generics.
+It reported nearly flat revenues at ~$2.46 billion during Q2 2018 compared to $2.45 billion during Q2 2017.
 Revenue growth was driven by a 2% favorable impact of foreign exchange, offset by a 2% decline in operating revenues.

-The above chart compares the quarterly revenues for Sandoz since the first quarter of 2017.
+The above chart compares the quarterly revenues for Sandoz since Q1 2017.

-The anti-infective franchise reported a 9% growth in operating revenues to $332 million compared to the second quarter of 2017.
+The anti-infective franchise reported revenues of $332 million, a 9% growth in operating revenues compared to Q2 2017.

 The First Trust Strategic Income ETF (FDIV) holds 0.9% of its total investments in Novartis AG ADR (NVS), 0.9% in Novo Nordisk ADR (NVO), 0.9% in CVS Health (CVS), and 0.6% in National Health Investors (NHI).